Stillman College Rankings

 Biography

-Brian Witherspoon is an American track and field runner and former American football cornerback and return specialist.
-He was signed by the Jacksonville Jaguars as an undrafted free agent in 2008.
-He played college football at Stillman.
+Brian Witherspoon is an American former professional football who was a cornerback and return specialist in the National Football League (NFL).
+He played college football for the Stillman Tigers and was signed by the Jacksonville Jaguars as an undrafted free agent in 2008.
+After his football career, he became a track and field runner.

 4. Teddy Keaton